SebastianGlavind/PhD-study/README.md

 ## References
 ***
+Sebastian T. Glavind and Michael H. Faber, “A framework for offshore load environment modeling”, in proceedings of the ASME 2018 37th International Conference on Ocean, Offshore and Arctic Engineering (OMAE2018), OMAE2018-77674, 2018.

+Sebastian T. Glavind and Michael H. Faber, “A framework for offshore load environment modeling”, Journal of Offshore Mechanics and Arctic Engineering, vol. 142, no. 2, pp. 021702, OMAE-19-1059, 2019.

 Sebastian T. Glavind, Henning Brüske and Michael H. Faber, “On normalized fatigue crack growth modeling”, in proceedings of the ASME 2020 39th International Conference on Ocean, Offshore and Arctic Engineering (OMAE2020), OMAE2020-18613, 2020.
 ***